xuehangsong/archived_codes_for_sfa_modeling/README.md

 These are the codes I developed for SBR_SFA projects before FY2019.
 The repo is not only about setting up PFLOTRAN in different ways, there are more components related to geostatistics, data assimilation, and quite a lot of postprocessing codes.
 I learned recently from the EM related projects that "You did nothing unless you documented what you did".
-Leassons well learned. lol.
+That's true. lol.

 These codes were used to support the modeling parts in at least five WRR papers, including Shuai et al., 2019 doi:10.1029/2018WR024193.
 70% of model setup, 40% of postprocessing